-Detector Results with Cooler On
+Detector Results with Cooler Switched Off

 The results that have been shown at this point have focused solely on the energy resolution performance of each detector as a function of temperature.
 This section focuses on the energy resolution degradation resulting from the microphonic contribution of the Stirling cryocooler.

-At this time the energy resolution results achieved with cooler on and cooler off for detector 1 and detector 4 (smallest and largest) will be presented on the same plot for each respective detector.
-Finally, a table containing the energy resolution values at each temperature will be shown.
+At this time the energy resolution results achieved with cooler on and cooler off will be presented on the same plot for each respective detector.
+Finally, a table containing the energy resolution values at each temperature has been included in the appendix section of this dissertation.